nidhiss29/ObjectDetction/README.md

 -Upload Dataset and files on colab session

--Files to be uploaded  - all .py files and pbtxt files along with dataset
+-Files to be uploaded  - all .py files, pipeline.config file and pbtxt files along with dataset

 <h2>References:</h2>